One of the questions I am frequently asked is "How do you make your

 steet), and label individual locations on that.

-described above by encouraging shortcuts (and hence is reflected in the
+by encouraging shortcuts (and hence is reflected in the majority of maps being

-majority of maps being done that can only be described as terrible),
+done that can only be described as terrible), the problem is not with

-better.
+what program you decide to use.
 Bad design is not limited to amateur mappers, however.
+Some of the worst

-Some of the worst maps I've ever seen were drawn by professional
+maps I've ever seen were drawn by professional illustrators, and actually published

-bad maps that come to mind
+by TSR/Wizards of the Coast.
+Truly bad maps that come to mind include

-Planescape campaign, and the village of Hommlet from the Return to the
+and the village of Hommlet from the Return to the Temple of Elemental Evil.

-Temple of Elemental Evil.
-And these are from the guys who should know
+And these are from the guys who should know better!
+Granted, the editors probably

 So how do you make your cities more realistic?
 Visit a medieval city, and walk around the back-streets.
 Many of you in Europe can walk out your front door and do this.
 You have a tremendous advantage over us North Americans (who often have seen nothing but urban sprawl).
 I've been fortunate enough to have visited several medieval-aged cities, and so I'll use some of my own photographs taken on those trips to illustrate the principles I'm talking about.
 For those of you who have never had such an experience, a search of the internet for photographs and maps of old cities can give you a good feel for how they are put together.